eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/configure-oxtrust.md

 !!!
 Note
     To make sure Super Gluu has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
 Find `"acr_values_supported":` and you should see `"super_gluu"`.

+## Make Super Gluu the Default Authentication Mechanism

-Now applications can request Super Gluu authentication, but what if you want to make Super Gluu your default authentication mechanism You can follow these instructions:
+Now applications can request Super Gluu authentication, but what if you want to make Super Gluu your default authentication mechanism?
+You can follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`.
 2. Select the `Default Authentication Method` tab.
 3. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`.

-- oxTrust acr controls the authentication mechanism that is presented to access the oxTrust dashboard GUI (the application you are in).
+- The `oxTrust acr` field controls the authentication mechanism that is presented to access the oxTrust dashboard GUI (the application you are in).
-- Default acr controls the default authentication mechanism that is presented to users from all applications that leverage your Gluu Server for authentication.
+- The `Default acr` field controls the default authentication mechanism that is presented to users from all applications that leverage your Gluu Server for authentication.

 You can change one or both fields to Super Gluu authentication as you see fit.
-If you want Super Gluu to be the default authentication mechanism presented to users to access oxTrust and all other applications that leverage your Gluu Server, change both fields to Super Gluu.
+If you want Super Gluu to be the default authentication mechanism for access to oxTrust and all other applications that leverage your Gluu Server, change both fields to Super Gluu.

 ## How to register a new device?